 5. Acknowledge the award on your website/print collateral/signage - this is something we require

-Insert the National Endowment for the Arts logo on all print collateral of the project supported by the grant.
-Access the logo.
+Insert the WAB and National Endowment for the Arts (NEA) logos and the credit line into all print collateral related to the grant supported project.

 The credit line language to use is: "This [project/program] is supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts."